CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

         `sudo apt install ros-noetic-desktop` <br>
         </li>
         <li>
         This command will add a command to your .bashrc that will setup the ros environment.
-The `source` command just runs a script.<br>
+The `source` command just runs a script.
+For those at home who don't know or don't remember .bashrc file is a file that runs everytime Linux starts up.<br>
         `echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc`<br>
         `source ~/.bashrc`
         </li>
         <li>
-        Skip 1.6, only do 1.6.1 (although it’s not really necessary)<br>
+        These code lines will install some basic depencies for ROS<br>
         `sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential`<br>
         `sudo rosdep init`<br>
         `rosdep update`<br>